thelogbox/thelogbox.github.com/_posts/2012-10-10-typescript-html5-canvas-cartesian.md

 ---
+layout: html5

-title: Line graphing in HTML5 Canvas
+title: Line Graphing in HTML5 Canvas

-author_name: Ted Hagos
-kind: article
-created_at: October 10, 2012
+description:

+excerpt:

 categories:
-- typescript
-- javascript
 - html5
-- canvas

 ---

 This is an exercise on the HTML5 canvas, so it will use canvas.
 Admittedly, this would (probably) be a lot simpler if this was done in SVG, because repositioning the vertices and the lines could be handled in a more straightforward way---each vertex and line is a DOM element, which means they can easily be bound to events such as click or mousedown.
 Anyway, it still a good coding calesthenics, so canvas it is.